zackthehuman/broccoli-empty-files/README.md

 [![Build Status](https://travis-ci.org/zackthehuman/broccoli-empty-files.svg?branch=master)](https://travis-ci.org/zackthehuman/broccoli-empty-files)

 Remove empty or whitespace-only files from a tree.
+This plugin is also cache aware, so identical input trees are just symlinked between builds.

 ## Installation